Container monitoring requirements

 SAM — VMAN

-If FIPS mode is enabled, you cannot add container services, starting in Orion Platform 2020.2.
-Remove containers added before FIPS mode was enabled and then delete container services.
-Otherwise, container polling will continue.
+If FIPS mode or High Availability (HA) is enabled, you cannot add container services.
+Remove existing container data and delete container services.
+Otherwise, container polling will continue but metrics are not saved.

 An SSH connection to the host server